Juicy skillet fried thick-cut pork chops are a favorite in our house. Easy for a busy weeknight, and fall-off-the-bone tender!

 Juicy Skillet Fried Thick-Cut Pork Chops

-Juicy skillet fried thick-cut pork chops are a favorite in our house.
-Easy to make on a busy weeknight and fall-off-the-bone tender!
+Juicy skillet fried thick-cut pork chops are a favorite in our house because they’re easy to make on a busy weeknight and fall-off-the-bone tender!

 I was flipping by Food Network the other day and managed to catch an episode of Good Eats where Alton Brown was busy searing a couple of thick pork chops in preparation for a few hours’ roasting in a slow cooker.